5/15/2025

 speaker

-Thank you, this does conclude today's conference.
-You may disconnect your line-drafter staff and have a wonderful day.
+Thank you.
+This does conclude today's conference.
+You may disconnect your lines at this time and have a wonderful day.
 Thank you for your participation.

 Disclaimer